 Methods

 To investigate the potential of using fishery-dependent indices of abundance corrected for selection bias, we conduct simulations using a biological operating model.
 This operating model generates age-structured population dynamics for each simulation replicate.
-Given a population trajectory we simulate annual spatial sampling patterns with a fishing model that encodes fisher behavior.
+Given a population trajectory we then simulate annual spatial sampling patterns with a fishing model that encodes fisher behavior.
 The fishing model and simulated sampling patterns generate fishery-dependent data, which can then be corrected with an econometric model of fisher behavior that recognizes that fishers trade off the expected catch and revenue in an area with the costs of fishing in different areas.
 The corrected data are then used to construct indices of relative abundance, which are included in an estimating model to evaluate if they improve stock assessment estimates.

-We compare assessments with the addition of uncorrected versus corrected indices of abundance, as well as indices from a fishery conducted with random rather than preferential fishing area selection (emulating an additional annual fishery-independent survey).
+We compare assessments with the addition of uncorrected versus corrected indices of abundance, as well as indices from a fishery constructed with random rather than preferential fishing area selection (emulating an additional annual fishery-independent survey).
 Note that we do not complete the loop in the simulation (Figure 1), as the estimating model is not used to dictate catch limits or fishing mortality rates in the operating model, but rather the fishing mortality rate F is fixed for each year within the operating model.
 This still allows us to evaluate how correcting the fishery-dependent abundance index improves the assessment, without conducting a full closed-loop simulation analysis.